Hard to clean

 Material and Texture: Durable but cheap

 Though Egyptian Bedding’s product description boasts that the comforter is constructed from luxurious 1200-thread-count Egyptian cotton, it’s not as soft as we hoped.
-The material proves stiff and crinkly with a slight roughness that may irritate those with sensitive skin.
+The material proves stiff and crinkly with a slight roughness.
 All this isn’t to say it’s a total dud, though.
 Most people—us included—slip their down comforters into a duvet cover.
 If you’re willing to invest in a higher-quality cover, you likely won’t even notice.

 Lack of softness aside, the down is nice and fluffy.
 The feathers do tend to stick together a little bit, though, and after a week of sleeping with it, we found the down was quick to migrate.
 The point of baffle boxes—which this comforter features—are to keep the down evenly distributed.
 In this case, they don’t appear to be working effectively as the feathers still moved away from the walls of the boxes and towards the center of each sewed square.
 Fluffing it up as you make the bed will help, but it won’t totally remedy the issue.